fbpx

 Here are a few of my travel tips for bus travel from Kampala to Kigali:

-• – Use Jaguar Executive Coaches, they have a good reputation.
-The bus from Kampala to Kigali is just 40,000 Uganda shillings (£10 / $15).
+• I travelled with Jaguar Executive Coaches.
+Expect to pay around 70,000 Uganda shillings (PRICE CORRECT April 2024).
 Buy the day before or just before departure.
 Early booking means you can choose your seat (recommended!)
 Call +256 (0)414 251855 or (0)782 811 128 for information.
-Visit Jaguar Executive Coach’s Facebook page for directions to their coach park in Namirembe Road, Rubaga, Kampala.
+Visit Jaguar Executive Coach’s Facebook page for directions to their bus park in Kampala.

-• – On my return bus trip from Kigali to Kampala, I used Baby Coach, and even paid the same price paid, in Uganda shillings (ask to be taken to the little office in the back streets of Nyabugogo bus park, Kigali).
+• On my return bus trip from Kigali to Kampala, I used Baby Coach.
+The fare was the same as Jaguar.
+You can pay in Rwandan francs or Uganda shillings, even in Kigali.
+Their office is in Nyabugogo bus park, Kigali.

-• – Bring water but try not to drink it!
-Drink maximum one small bottle I’d say.
+• Bring water but try not to drink it!
 Apart from the unplanned stop and the border, we only stopped very briefly twice in eight plus hours of travel.

-• – Bring that horrible disinfectant hand gel stuff.
-If you’re lucky enough to find any real toilets en route, they are grim / have no running water.
+• Bring that horrible disinfectant hand gel stuff.
+If you’re lucky enough to find any real toilets en route, they are grim / have no running water / no soap.

 For more of the Muzungu moaning about fellow travelers, read A short-tempered muzungu flies to Istanbul